BlaxKnight/maeochat/README.md

 > It is better to use `npm run build` for better security of your css and js
 > files then run `npm run dev`.

+### Contributing

+If you have any idea to help our open-source project, simply create new pull request and we will review it.

 ### Liecense

 Licensed under the MIT license.